KevOrr/orbtxlearn/README.md

-# OrbtXLearn
+# OrbtXLearn Spy

-### Injected Spy

-The [spy][spy] is in charge of monitoring game state, such as the current score and whether the game is still being played or if it has been lost.
+The spy is in charge of monitoring game state, such as the current score and whether the game is still being played or if it has been lost.
 It uses [Patchwork][patchwork] to patch an OrbtXL instance on the fly.

 ### Building

-1. Grab a copy of [Patchwork][patchwork] TODO: Patchwork needs some pull requests to get this project working
+*NOTE*: Right now, building the included version of Patchwork creates an endless stream of terrifying errors, so in the meantime, grab a separate copy of `Patchwork` and build it according to the instructions there.

+1. Clone this repo with `git clone --recursive`
+2. Open `spy.sln`
+3. If necessary, fix paths to referenced assemblies in the `OrbtXLearnSpy` project.
+	`Assembly-Csharp.dll` can be found in `<orbtxl>/orbtxl_Data/Managed`. `UnityEngine.CoreModule`
+	needs to be from a 2018.2 version of Unity (I think?
+Not actually sure why I think this now.
+If it works with other versions, let me know)
-2. Open `spy/spy.sln` and build the `AppInfo` and `OrbtXLearnSpy` projects
+4. Build the `AppInfo` and `Libraries/Patchwork/PatchworkLauncher` projects
-3. Place `AppInfo.dll` in the same folder as `PatchworkLauncher.exe`, and note where `OrbtXLearnSpy.pw.dll` is
+5. Copy `AppInfo.dll` in the same folder as `PatchworkLauncher.exe` (TODO: make this a post-build task)
+6. Note the path of `OrbtXLearnSpy.pw.dll`

 ### Launching the game with patches